wireshell/wireshell/docs/commands/page.md

 |  |-- Site Map { 1005, sitemap }
 ```

-Get a list of all (including hidden) pages (recursiv) without admin-pages.
+Get a list of all (including hidden) pages (recursive) without admin-pages.

 ```sh
 $ wireshell page:list --all